DanielNwolu/object_oriented_programing_part1/readme.md

 #### Methods:
 - `linkUserToWallet(user: User)`: Links a user to the wallet while validating constraints.
-- `credit(amount: Number)`: Adds the specified amount to the wallet balance, ensuring it does not exceed the maximum balance.
+- `fundWallet(amount: Number)`: Adds the specified amount to the wallet balance, ensuring it does not exceed the maximum balance.
-- `debit(amount: Number)`: Deducts the specified amount from the wallet balance, ensuring it does not go negative.
+- `makePayment(amount: Number, item:string)`: Deducts the specified amount from the wallet balance, ensuring it does not go negative.
+- `tranfer(amount:Number, targetWallet:Wallet)`:Make a tranfer of fund to anoter wallet.
 - `retrieveWallet()`: Retrieves and displays wallet details.

 ---